Integralist/integralist.co.uk/content/posts/remote-working.md

 - How do I avoid procrastinating?
 - How can I stay healthy?

+> [!NOTE]
-> Note: this is a small list from a much larger set of questions people often have about remote working, but hopefully these are enough items for me to discuss to help get across my thoughts.
+> this is a small list from a much larger set of questions people often have about remote working, but hopefully these are enough items for me to discuss to help get across my thoughts.

 ### When do I start/finish?